 Clean the frame before installing new grips.

 If the grips do not fit correctly, DO NOT FORCE THEM ON.
 Be certain you have purchased the correct grips for your gun!
 If they are correct, fit the grips to the gun before installing the grip screws(s); never use the screws to force or pull the grips to the gun, as doing so may damage the grips.
-Some guns vary quite a bit in frame dimensions (Walthers, especially pre-S&W versions, are an example, due to the era they were made or the "panache" of a hand-made gun).
+Some guns vary quite a bit in frame dimensions (Ortgies, Walthers, especially pre-S&W versions, are an example, due to the era they were made or the "panache" of a hand-made gun).
 Our grips are made to factory specs on CNC machining centers, so each set uses the same dimensions.

 Certain grips appear to be a one piece grip, but are in effect 2 pieces pinned together.
 Carefully separate these grip panels to avoid breakage.
 Avoid prying the two halves apart as you may nick the wood of the grips or damage the holes containing the pins.

 Some guns vary quite a bit in frame dimensions from gun to gun, such as surplus guns or those from former Soviet-bloc countries (CZ-82/83 for example).
 Fitting to the specific gun may be needed if the gun is worn, surplus or older, as the manufacturing process was not as precise, involved hand fitting, or were made with an eye toward production volume rather than precise tolerances.
 Often surplus or service weapons are of this nature.
 Metal may be thinner in the slide or frame, or require spacers or work for a tight fit, and relieved areas on guns that exist to accept inletting on grips may vary in size.
 Many inletted areas are made to accommodate the largest reliefs found on a sampling of the guns.
 Older guns are often out of spec, and while our grips are made accurately and to specifications, guns that vary from specs will often result in grips that have a gap or seem to fit loosely; your older gun may be the problem, and fitting of the grip to your specific gun may be needed.

 Be sure to operate your unloaded pistol with the new grips on it prior to firing it.
 Ensure that the gun's parts operate correctly and there is no interference with the operation.
 Check to be sure slides, hammers and other moving parts do not contact the grip, as damage could occur.
 If contact points are found, adjust the position of the grips or fit them to the gun where needed.